gloria-kim/Cracking-the-Coding-Interview/README.md

-# Craking-the-Coding-Interview
+# Elements-of-Programming-Interviews
-This repository is created to practice problems from Cracking the Coding Interview (6th Edition).
+This repository is created to practice problems from Elements of Programming Interviews (C++).